TyRyRo/backtesting.py-Dockerized/README.md

 3) We copy this project's ```requirements.txt``` file into the container so that the image can do the work automatically of installing the required Python packages.
 4) We need to install **TA-Lib** from source code and compile it as an Aarch64 build: ```(--build=aarch64-unknown-linux-gnu)```.
 Feel free to change this ```--build``` flag's value to whatever you require. **TA-Lib** is a C-based program, so it needs to be installed first before the pip installed ta-lib Python wrapper can be installed.
 5) We expose *port 8888* for Jupyter use.
+# Important
+6) This project utilizes a self-signed certificate + key pair to run Jupyter Notebook in your local browser via TLS.
+The certificate and key are newly generated via the ```openssl``` section in the Dockerfile each time the image is built.
+The Jupyter ```ENTRYPOINT``` command in the Dockerfile uses them to run over https.
+When you run this in your browser, you may skip the warning if you understand that it is being caused by a self-signed certificate.

 ## Use Your Own Strategy
 1) All you have to do is add your own backtesting.py strategy file to the top level of this project as a .ipynb file called ```Strategy.ipynb```.